 The campsite was only one kilometer from the city center, but because there ran a river in between we had to take a 5-kilometer detour.
 When we arrived, I wanted to shower, Bart said he wanted to go later so I decided to wait so he wasn't alone.
 As it was only 19:00 we decided to rest a bit.
 We had bought beer, an orange, a melon, nuts, candy, and for the first time in all vacations, we had music.
 Bart had put a few songs on his mobile phone.

 While we were resting a cat came up to us to eat the remainder of the orange.
 It let us pet it and after taking a few pictures I decided it could prove to Bart that my socks weren't that smelly.

 [Bart : I kept my camera ready to immortalize the cat's reaction when Bram took off his socks.
 He gently waved one sock in front of the cat's nose.
 At first nothing happened until it suddenly smelled a whiff.
 The animal opened his mount, shut his eyes and meowed woefully 'meeeeoooowwww'.
 Then it sprinted away and we didn't see it again.
 Unfortunately, I didn't manage to take a good photo of it.]

 We couldn't stop laughing while our neighbors had no idea what was happening.

 It sat still for the picture

-I mentioned to Bart that we still needed to shower, he said he already did.
+I told Bart we still needed to shower, and he said he already did.
 I thanked him for letting me know.
 Because it was cold and late I went to sleep without showering, everything (including ourselves) smelled anyway after a week of cycling.
 Today completed the first section of our cycling trip.
-There would be three in total: cycling to the route, completing the 100 cols tour, and getting back home.
+There would be three: cycling to the route, completing the 100 cols tour, and returning home.